 The Project will:

-engage in the work of the Project in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of LFUNLF Projects, LFP, Inc. and other partner organizations in the open source community; and
+engage in the work of the Project in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of LF Projects, LFP, Inc. and other partner organizations in the open source community; and

 respect the rights of all trademark owners, including any branding and trademark usage guidelines.